yoelmatveyev/Fireworld/README.md

 The name of the rule is, of course, inspired by Lieutenant Data's positronic brain.

-# Copyright by Yoel Matveyev 2002
+# Fireworld: Copyright by Yoel Matveyev 2002
+# Twolives and Positronic: Copyright by Yoel Matveyev 2020